k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: baby gold dragon duplicate in emits_light()
 - Fix: domestic undead pets wary of Draugr
 - Adjust random spawn odds for evocation spellbooks
+- Replace awful "You feel cold" message for freezing a door you can't see